Drexciya: Legacy

+in 2011 a documentary was written on struggling community in Ghana, what was once a booming city of tourism now is collapsing, the documentary had an afro-futurism motive that was inspired from the works of the Drexciya techno music group.

-In 2019, with support from Gerald Donald and Helen Stinson, the mother of James Stinson, visual artist Abu Qadim Haqq created The Book of Drexciya, Volume I (and later The Book of Drexciya, Volume II in 2021), which was inspired by the mythos of Drexciya’s work.
+In 2019, with support from Gerald Donald and Helen Stinson, the mother of James Stinson, visual artist Abu Qadim Haqq created The Book of Drexciya, Volume I (and later The Book of Drexciya, Volume II in 2021), which was inspired by the mythos of Drexciya's work.
 The books chronicle the origins of Drexciya and the rise of their first ruler, Drexaha.

 Also in 2019, industrial hip-hop group Clipping cited Drexciya and their mythology as an influence to their 2017 song, The Deep.

 In 2023, "From the Deep: In the Wake of Drexciya", a multimedia exhibition by American photographer and contemporary artist Ayana V. Jackson opened at the National Museum of African Art.
 The exhibit took inspiration from the founding myth of Drexciya and directly featured music by the group.
-The exhibition which concluded in January 2025, is one of several exhibitions labeled as "anti-American propaganda” by US President Donald Trump’s administration.
+The exhibition which concluded in January 2025, is one of several exhibitions labeled as "anti-American propaganda” by US President Donald Trump's administration.